can3p/wave-research/README.md

 Now that we now what kind of data we get we can try to feed it into port audio.

+Here is an initial try.
+Sound is horrible, which means I'm sending data wrong.

 [1]: https://github.com/can3p/wave-research/blob/master/jumps.wav
 [2]: https://github.com/filonenko-mikhail/cl-portaudio
 [3]: https://github.com/RobBlackwell/cl-wav